 Our friends at Power for People have drafted the Local Electricity Bill.
 If made law it would give community-scale renewable energy a massive boost by enabling local generators to sell their energy to local people.

-This Bill is to be re-introduced as a Ten Minute Rule Bill by Peter Aldous MP on Tuesday 28th April.
-We want MPs to support Bill and have written to backbench MPs asking them to do so.
+This Bill is to be re-introduced as a Ten Minute Rule Bill by Peter Aldous MP on Wednesday 10 June straight after Prime Minister’s Questions.
+150 MPs (cross-party) now back the Bill and this is a great opportunity to build more support.
+Green Christian want more MPs to support Bill and have written to backbench MPs asking them to do so.

 We are sure your MP would like to hear from you too!
 Please use any of the information in our letter below, or on the Power for People website.

 You can find if your MP has signed the letter, and how to contact them if not, here.

 Green Christian exists to inspire Christians to be involved in addressing the ecological crisis and living gently on the earth.
 One way in which we do this is peaceful campaigning.